amitzkum/spring-course/NOTES.md

 		5. application - scoped to a web app ServletContext, used only for web apps
 		6. websocket - scoped for websocket, only used for web apps

+Bean Lifecycle Methods(Hooks)
+	- You can add custom code during bean's lifecycle
+	- `@PostConstruct`
+	- `@PreDestroy`
+	- Special Note about Prototype Scope - Destroy Lifecycle Method
+		- For "prototype" scoped beans, Spring does not call the destroy method.
+		- In contrast to the other scopes, Spring does not manage the complete lifecycle of a prototype bean: the container instantiates, configures, and otherwise assembles a prototype object, and hands it to the client, with no further record of that prototype instance.
+		- Thus, although initialization lifecycle callback methods are called on all objects regardless of scope, in the case of prototypes, configured destruction lifecycle callbacks are not called.
+The client code must clean up prototype-scoped objects and release expensive resources that the prototype bean(s) are holding.

+Configuring Beans with Java Code
+	-